JacobEvelyn/friends/CONTRIBUTING.md

 (`git checkout -b my-new-feature`).
 6. Make your changes.
 Add or modify tests if necessary!
 (Run tests with `rake test`.)
 Do your best to conform to existing style and commenting patterns.
+You can run the local version of the `friends` script with `bundle exec bin/friends`.
 7. Update the `README.md` as necessary to include your changes.
 8. Commit your changes
 (`git commit -am "Add some feature"`).
 You should see